08 August 2017 |

 column.masses = colSums(P)

 The row masses are Some primary (4.5%), Primary completed (26.9%), Some secondary (27.9%), Secondary completed (32.4%), and Some tertiary (8.3%).
 These are computed using:

 Expected proportions (E)

 Referring back to the original table of proportions, 1.6% of people glanced and had some primary education.
 Is this number big or small?
-We can compute the value that we would expected to see under the assumption that there is no relationship between education and readership.
-The proportion that glance at a newspaper is 18.2% and 4.5% have only Some primary education.
+We can compute the value that we would expect to see under the assumption that there is no relationship between education and readership.
+The proportion that glances at a newspaper is 18.2% and 4.5% have only Some primary education.
 Thus, if there is no relationship between education and readership, we would expect that 4.5% of 18.2% of people (i.e., 0.008 = 0.8%) have both glanced and have primary education.
-We can compute the expected proportions for all the cells in the table in the same way.
+We can compute the expected proportions of all the cells in the table in the same way.